DANets: Deep Abstract Networks for Tabular Data Classification and Regression: Introduction

 In this paper, we present a flexible neural component called \textit{Abstract Layer} (\ourcomponent) for tabular feature abstraction, and build \textit{Deep Abstract Networks} ({\ourapproach}s) based on {\ourcomponent}s for tabular data classification and regression.
 Since tabular features are generally irregular, it is hard to introduce fixed inductive biases (such as dependency among spatially neighboring features in images) in designing neural networks for tabular data processing (e.g., classification and regression).
 To this end, we assume that there are some underlying feature groups in a tabular data structure, and the features in the groups are correlative and can be exploited to attain higher-level features relevant to the prediction targets.
 We propose to decouple the process of higher-level tabular feature abstraction into two steps: (i) correlative feature grouping, and (ii) higher-level feature abstraction from grouped features.
 We employ an {\ourcomponent} to perform these two steps, and {\ourapproach}s repeat these two steps by stacking {\ourcomponent}s to represent critical semantics of tabular data.

 Fig.~\ref{fig:motivation} gives a running example to illustrate our insights.
 As shown in Fig.~\ref{fig:motivation}(a), feasible underlying feature groups and the potential feature abstraction paths are organized as follows.
 The \textit{height} and \textit{weight} can be grouped together to compute more comprehensive features that represent the \textit{physique}.
 Similarly, features representing \textit{liver health} and \textit{kidney health} can be abstracted from the raw features, and the features representing \textit{health conditions} can further be abstracted from the three high-level features.
+The semantics are hierarchically aggregated, and the whole process is presented as a parse tree.
 In contrast, in Fig.~\ref{fig:motivation}(b), our method learns to find and group correlative features and then abstract them into higher-level features.
 This process repeats until global semantics are obtained.
 The higher-level tabular features are abstracted by one neural layer (\ourcomponent), and the hierarchical abstraction process is realized with deep learning networks.
 That is why we call them \textit{Abstract Layer} and \textit{Deep Abstract Networks}, respectively.

 In designing \ourcomponent, we contemplate how to group features and abstract them into higher-level features.
-Since it is hard to find a metric space to measure the feature diversities for feature grouping due to the heterogeneity of tabular data, our \ourcomponent learns to find the feature groups through employing learnable sparse weight masks for grouping features, without introducing any distance measurement.
+Since it is hard to find a metric space to measure the feature diversities for feature grouping due to the heterogeneity of tabular data, our \ourcomponent learns to group the features through employing learnable sparse weight masks, without introducing any explicit distance measurement.
 Then, subsequent feature learners (in the \ourcomponent) are utilized to abstract higher-level features from the respective feature groups.
 Further, motivated by the structure re-parameterization~\cite{RepVGG}, we develop a specific re-parameterization method to merge the two step operations of \ourcomponent into one step in the inference phase, reducing the computational complexity.